2004 Michigan Proposal 04-2: Results

-Aftermath
+Effects

+The amendment, which took effect on December 18, 2004, constitutionally banned same-sex marriages, which were never recognized by the state and was statutorily banned since 1996, and civil unions or civil union equivalents, which were never recognized by the state.
+Michigan became the 13th US state to ban same-sex marriage in its constitution and 8th US state to ban civil unions or civil union equivalents in its constitution.
+This preempted the state judiciary from requiring the state to legally recognize same-sex marriages or civil unions or civil union equivalents and preempted the Michigan Legislature from enacting a statute legalizing same-sex marriages or civil unions or civil union equivalents.
+Domestic partnerships in Michigan were legal in 3 counties and 4 municipalities when the amendment took effect on December 18, 2004.

+On March 16, 2005, Attorney General Mike Cox issued a formal opinion stating that the City of Kalamazoo's policy of providing same-sex domestic partner health insurance benefits to public employees for contracts did violate the amendment.
+In January 2006, the City of Kalamazoo responded to this opinion by ceasing to providing same-sex domestic partner health insurance benefits to public employees for contracts absent a court ruling that such benefits do not violate the marriage amendment.
 In May 2008, the Michigan Supreme Court held that the amendment bans not only same-sex marriage and civil unions, but also public employee domestic partnership benefits such as health insurance.
 However, the ruling had little effect since most public employers relaxed their eligibility criteria to not run afoul of the amendment.

 On June 28, 2013, U.S. District Judge David M. Lawson issued a preliminary injunction blocking the state from enforcing its law banning local governments and school districts from offering health benefits to their employees' domestic partners.
 He wrote: "It is hard to argue with a straight face that the primary purpose—indeed, perhaps the sole purpose—of the statute is other than to deny health benefits to the same-sex partners of public employees.
 But that can never be a legitimate governmental purpose".
 He rejected the state's arguments that "fiscal responsibility" was the law's rationale.

 On March 21, 2014, a federal judge ruled that Michigan's ban on same-sex marriage is unconstitutional and did not stay the ruling, although the ruling was later suspended.

 On November 6, 2014, the United States Court of Appeals for the Sixth Circuit overturned the lower court in DeBoer v.
 Snyder declaring that: